-Credits: 3 Lecture Hours: 3 Comments: Cross-listed with HIST 250.
+Class Hours: 3 lecture Comments: Cross-listed with

+HIST 250.

 Semester Offered: Fall, Spring Description: This course examines historical events, from WWII until the present, through cinema.
-Significant events and turning points will be discussed, including the attack on Pearl Harbor, the Holocaust, and the Cold War, Films from around the world will be examined for their context in history, as well as for their inherent cinematic qualities.
+Significant events and turning points will be discussed, including the attack on Pearl Harbor, the Holocaust, and the Cold War.
+Films from around the world will be examined for their context in history, as well as for their inherent cinematic qualities.
 The course will examine how cinema has influenced world events, as well as how world events have shaped the direction of cinema.

-ART 267: Intermediate Digital Video/Storytelling Credits: 3 Lecture/Lab Hours: 6 Prereq: "C" or higher in ART 112 and ART 157.
+ART 267: Intermediate Digital Video/Storytelling

+Class Hours: 6 lecture/lab Prereq: "C" or higher in ART 112

+and ART 157.

 Semester Offered: Fall Description: This course examines the technical and aesthetic issues of digital storytelling at the intermediate level.
-Emphasis is on production management and organization, principles of directing, cinematography, and advanced cinematography, and advanced camera operations.
+Emphasis is on production management and organization, principles of directina. cinematography, and advanced camera operations.
 Activities include script writing, storyboard production, directing actors, video and sound recording, lighting, art design, sound design, editing techniques, and DVD production.